Jari Askins

 Jari Askins (born April 27, 1953) is an American judge, lawyer, and Democratic politician from the state of Oklahoma.
 She was the 15th lieutenant governor of Oklahoma, being the second woman, the first female Democrat, and the most recent Democrat to hold that position.
+From 2024–2025, she served as Interim President of Cameron University.

 Askins won the Oklahoma Democratic Party's 2010 gubernatorial nomination by defeating Attorney General Drew Edmondson.
 She was defeated in the general election by Republican Congresswoman Mary Fallin.

 Early life, education and career

 Jari Askins was born on April 27, 1953, in Duncan, Oklahoma.
 She was raised there and graduated from Duncan High School in 1971.
 She went on to attend the University of Oklahoma and earned a Bachelor of Arts in journalism in 1975.
 While at OU, she was a member of the Alpha Chi Omega sorority.
 Askins earned a Juris Doctor from the University of Oklahoma College of Law in 1980.
 After graduating from OU, she entered into private practice.

 In 1982, Askins was appointed Special District Judge of Stephens County, Oklahoma.
 She served from 1982 to 1990, winning reelection in 1986.
 Under the administration of Governor of Oklahoma David Walters, Askins entered the executive branch of government.
 She was the Chair of the Oklahoma Pardon and Parole Board from 1991 to 1992, serving as the Board's first female chair.
 Askins served as Deputy General Counsel to Governor Walters from 1992 to 1994.
 Her last assignment under Governor Walters was as the executive director of the Pardon and Parole Board from February to November 1994.